Skip to main content

 providerstring

 Set a specific provider to use for the LLM.
-Refer to the models list for available providers.
 If not set, LiveKit Inference uses the best available provider, and bills accordingly.

 extra_kwargsdict